Back to Sleep & Infant Development | From a Pediatric OT & Mom of 2

 But, I do believe the milestone charts should also reflect this change and parents do need to be aware of the consideration the sleeping position has on a) body tension and tightness b) head shape and c) infant development.

 With these changes in sleep, it’s important to know how to encourage milestones and correct head shape among infants.
-Check out my courses and services here!
+I hope this was helpful!